How to Use Evaluate Expression to Speed up Debugging

 This user-friendly feature enables you to evaluate global and local variables, including enums and struts.
 In the following example, you can see how Evaluate Expression can help you identify a contract caller:

-Ready to speed up your debugging process?
+Use Evaluate Expression and speed up your debugging

 The standard debugging process involves many complex and time-consuming steps that can often get you off track and slow you down when speed matters the most.
 Evaluate Expression gets you to your destination more quickly, giving you an even deeper insight into transactions and relevant expressions.